emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Google Page Speed Insight Compliant / Optimized.

-<a href="http://www.e-mailit.com/share/bm_share.php?url=http://wordpress.org/plugins/e-mailit/">Share this</a> plugin with the new E-MAILiT Mobile-ready auto-optimized share tool (with automatic detection of device-type).
+<a href="http://www.e-mailit.com/share/mobile?url=http://wordpress.org/plugins/e-mailit/&title=Share Buttons by E-MAILiT">Share this</a> plugin with the new E-MAILiT Mobile-ready auto-optimized share tool (with automatic detection of device-type).

 - E-MAILiT Share buttons are compact and can be placed in just a small space on your site
 - Use very light weight script which do not effect your site's loading speed